aspnetzero/documents/docs/en/HealthChecks.md

 # Health Checks

-Aspnet zero has an implementation of the health checks and health checks ui.
+AspNet Zero has an implementation of health checks and health checks UI.

-You can enable or disable health checks and health checks ui.
+You can enable or disable health checks and health checks UI.

 ###### Settings